Launched Analysis

 The primary HDB upgrader catchment spans Bukit Batok, Bukit Panjang, and Choa Chu Kang.
 Over the past 24 months, 4-room flats in these towns transacted at a median of S$566k, with 3,228 transactions recorded.
 This translates to typical equity positions of S$350k to S$500k for upgraders who have held their flats for 10-15 years and benefited from price appreciation.

-A 4-room upgrader cashing out S$400k in equity can afford a 2-bedroom unit at Narra Residences with a quantum starting from S$1.227M, assuming standard loan-to-value ratios and manageable monthly servicing.
-The 3-bedroom units starting from S$1.824M are accessible for dual-income households with combined equity and CPF contributions, but stretch beyond the reach of single-income upgraders.
+A 4-room upgrader cashing out S$400k in equity can still use Narra’s 2BR Compact entry point, now from about S$1.262M, as the lowest private-home pathway into the project.
+The 3BR Flexi units from about S$1.905M are more realistic for dual-income households with stronger equity or CPF buffers, while 3BR Premium units from about S$2.067M offer more comfortable sizing but require a higher budget.
 The quantum positioning is calibrated to the upper end of HDB upgrader purchasing power, which limits the pool of eligible buyers compared to projects in the S$1.5M to S$1.7M range.

 Unit Mix & Pricing